davidebolo1993/cosigtdoc/docs/setup/setup.md

 The code above should automatically install `PyYAML` in the environment.
 If this package is missing, you can install it with `pip install PyYAML`
 :::

-Cosigt combines numerous tools across different workflow branches, which can present setup challenges for some users.
+COSIGT combines numerous tools across different workflow branches.
 To simplify deployment and enhance reproducibility, we provide [Docker](https://www.docker.com/) containers with pre-compiled binaries for all required software.
-These containers are automatically managed by the pipeline when a working [Apptainer](https://apptainer.org/) (formerly Singularity) installation is available.
-Alternatively, the pipeline can be run using dedicated [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) environments, which are provided for each rule in the workflow.
+These containers are automatically managed by COSIGT when a working [Apptainer](https://apptainer.org/) (formerly Singularity) installation is available.
+Alternatively, COSIGT can be run using dedicated [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) environments, which are provided for each rule in the workflow.
 For users who prefer not to use Singularity or Conda, all [required tools](#tools) must be manually installed and made available in the system `$PATH`.

 ## Configuration

-Once the [prerequisites](#prerequisites) are in place, clone the cosigt pipeline repository:
+Once the [prerequisites](#prerequisites) are in place, clone COSIGT repository:

 ```bash
 git clone https://github.com/davidebolo1993/cosigt
 cd cosigt/cosigt_smk
 ```

-### Job Submission on HPC
+### Job submission on HPC

 For users working with high-performance computing (HPC) clusters, we recommend creating a [profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles) to manage job submission.
 For example, a cookiecutter profile for the SLURM workload manager is available [here](https://github.com/Snakemake-Profiles/slurm) and can be configured as follows: